 Sandra Carter has served as a member of our Board since December 2021.
 Ms. Carter is a member of our audit committee, nominating and corporate governance committee and technology committee, roles she has held since December 2021.
-Ms. Carter is currently employed by Unstoppable Domains, Inc., a software company building digital identity on blockchains, where she is currently Chief Operating Officer and Head of Business Development.
+Ms. Carter is currently employed by Unstoppable Domains, Inc., a software company building digital identity on blockchains, where she is currently Chief Operating Officer and Head of Business

+Development.
 As part of this role, she is responsible for driving growth and developing business strategies in pursuit of the company's mission to provide user-owned identity for the world.
-She also drives partnerships and integrations for Web3 and the Metaverse.
+She also drives partnerships and integrations for Web3 and AI.
 Ms. Carter joined Unstoppable Domains as Senior Vice President and Channel Chief in December 2021.
 Ms. Carter is also the Chairman of the board of directors of Girls in Tech, a nonprofit organization, a role she has held since 2015, and an adjunct professor at Carnegie Mellon University Silicon Valley, a role she has held since 2016.
 Prior to joining Unstoppable Domains, Ms. Carter held various positions at Amazon Web Services, Inc., a subsidiary of Amazon providing cloud-computing services, from April 2017 to December 2021, most recently serving as the Vice President, Public Sector Partners and Programs.
-Prior to that, Ms. Carter held various positions with IBM Corporation, a computer hardware company, from 1989 to 2016.
+Prior to that, Ms. Carter held various positions with IBM Corporation, a computer software and hardware company.
 Ms. Carter was also the founder and Chief Executive Officer of a Silicon Valley startup.
-Ms. Carter holds a master's degree in business administration from the Harvard Business School and a bachelor's degree in applied science and computer science from Duke University.
-Ms. Carter is also the author of Extreme Innovation: Three Superpowers for Purposes and Profit.
-We believe Ms. Carter is qualified to serve on our board of directors as a result of her extensive leadership experience in the software and cloud computing technology spaces.
+Ms. Carter holds a Master of Business Administration degree from the Harvard Business School and a bachelor's degree in applied science and computer science from Duke University.
+Ms. Carter is also the author of The Tiger and the Rabbit: Harnessing the Power of AI, Web3 and the Metaverse.
+We believe Ms. Carter is qualified to serve on our board of directors because of her extensive leadership experience in the software, AI and cloud computing technology spaces.